apertus-open-source-cinema/elmyra/README.md

 Now you can compile the assets either manually by running `gulp`, or let gulp watch for changes and recompile automatically by running `gulp watch`.
 Additionally, there are gulp tasks to create releases - `gulp release-[windows/osx/linux]` - which collect all relevant files and put them into an archive named after the platform (e.g. `windows.zip`) in the `release/` directory.

+Elmyra uses a platform-dependent configuration module (`configuration.py`) in its root directory to determine the paths to the bundled dependencies, before starting the server the correct configuration module has to be copied over from the respective `lib/[windows/osx/linux]` folders by running one of the `gulp configure-[windows/osx/linux]` tasks.

 ### Runtime Dependencies

 To run Elmyra, [Python 3.4+](https://www.python.org/) needs to be installed on your system (Run `python3 --version` in a console to see if and which version is installed, if it's none or the wrong one please refer to [python.org](https://www.python.org/) for installation instructions).